1966 Mini Cooper S, “Super Box”

 03/24/23 – CSRG DLVR Sonoma – Group 3

-If you want a Mini that gets into all of the events, one that can run at the front, one that looks great, and one that has a fabulously fun story for your storyboard, we think you just found it.
-Seriously, how many Minis were drag racing champions, right?
-It makes you smile just to think about it.
+If you want a Mini with great history that gains entry into top events, one that can run at the front, one that looks fantastic, and one that comes with a fabulously fun story for your paddock conversations, we believe this is your Mini.

 All vehicle descriptions are accurate to the best of our knowledge at the time of writing.
 Corrections, and supplemental information, are always welcome.
 Buyers are responsible for confirming vehicle histories, condition, and authenticity to their own satisfaction prior to purchase.
 Motorsports Market is not the owner of the vehicle and assumes no liability for errors and omissions.